 10 CFR 52.99 (“Inspection during construction”) requirements, which describes the regulatory process for ITAAC performance and successful completion.

-Appropriate orrective action program (CAP) controls that specifically address the effectiveness of corrective measures associated with NRC “ITAAC Findings” as well as any internal licensee nonconformance or deficiency reports that can impact completed ITAAC acceptability.
+Appropriate screening and corrective action program (CAP) controls that specifically address the effectiveness of corrective measures associated with NRC “ITAAC Findings” and “ITAAC-Related” vendor findings, as well as any internal licensee nonconformance, deviation or deficiency reports that can impact completed ITAAC acceptability.

 Other applicable regulatory requirements related to the ITAAC provisions delineated in 10 CFR Part 52; as well as, but not limited to, 10 CFR Part 50 (e.g., 50.9, 50.55a, and, in particular, 50.55(e)).